Our story

 The Centre for Person-Centred Research (PCR) is a transdisciplinary research centre based in the Health and Rehabilitation Research Institute and School of Clinical Sciences at AUT.

 Our unique context in Aotearoa is critical to who we are and how we work.
-We are committed to giving effect to Te Tiriti o Waitangi, and growing and enacting responsive Tiriti partnership.
+We are committed to giving effect to Te Tiriti o Waitangi and growing and enacting responsive Tiriti partnerships.

 Our aims and purpose

-Our core aim is to make a meaningful difference to long term health and well-being for people and whānau impacted by injury, illness or disability through transformative, person-centred rehabilitation research and knowledge exchange.
+Our core aim is to make a meaningful difference to the long-term health and well-being of people and whānau impacted by injury, illness, or disability through transformative, person-centred rehabilitation research and knowledge exchange.

 Our values

-We have four core values which underpin how we function as a team, the methodologies we adopt, and how we engage with and interact with our collaborators and stakeholders.
+We have three core values that underpin how we function as a team, the methodologies we adopt, and how we engage with and interact with our collaborators and stakeholders.

 Our research themes and clusters